Kerrigan29a/templite/README.md

 Single variables and expressions starting with quotes are substituted
 automatically:
 Instead of 8 you can write 8 or 8 or 8
+You can also use prefixed strings: hi or hi or hi or hi
 Therefore standalone statements like break, continue or pass must be enclosed by a semicolon: {%continue;%}